sobjornstad/TiddlyRemember/RELEASING.md

 ## Bumping the version

-1. Update the version number in `tw-plugin/plugin.info`. in the `TiddlyWiki Metadata` tiddler.
+1. Update the version number in `tw-plugin/plugin.info`.
+   Also update it in the `TiddlyWiki Metadata` tiddler.
 2. Open and save the `TiddlyRemember` main tiddler so that its modification date gets bumped.
 3. Quit the TiddlyWiki listener and commit the changes to your release branch.